cuinjune/pd-tutorial/README.md

 <img src="interface13.png" width="500"/>

-You will see a help patch that explains what the object does and also show several examples of its use.
+You will see a help patch that explains what the object does and also shows several examples of its use.

 <img src="interface14.png" width="500"/>